 Inspect the engine crankshaft for damage.
 Small scratches or nicks may be removed with a fine file or emery cloth.
-If excessive wear exists, the shaft will have to be replaced in the engine.
-(Refer to the engine service manual).
+If excessive wear exists, the engine shaft will have to be replaced (refer to the engine service manual).

 Clean the seal cavity and shaft with a cloth soaked in fresh cleaning solvent.